Zadar Travel Guide

 Zadar is full of surprises – in the garden of Villa Attilia you can face the Sphinx built by local artist and historian Giovanni Smirich who dedicated this statue to his wife Attilia.
 The Sphinx is located in the Bay of Maestral.

-Join the annual “Millennium Jump” into the sea
+Join the Annual “Millennium Jump” into the Sea

-Take a Barkajoli ride
+Take a Barkajoli Ride

 The gondoliers are in Venice, the Barkajoli are in Zadar!
 The Barkajoli have been connecting two ends of Zadar’s port for more than 800 years with their small rowboats.
 Their tradition has been passed on from father to son for centuries and has survived many challenges of modern times.
 Just take a Barkajoli ride for different perspective of Zadar, or for pure fun.

-Get confused in The Museum of Illusions
+Get Confused in The Museum of Illusions

 Enter the fascinating world of illusion which will trick your confidence in senses, but amaze you by doing it; the world that will confuse you completely, but also educate you… nothing is what it seems in The Museum of Illusions.
 It’s open every day from 9am till midnight in summer season.